-To have a lot of visitors on your own site is already something great.
+Having a lot of visitors on your own site is already something great.
 However, traffic alone is often not the right measure of success.
-It is much more interesting - and also economically relevant - to know how many of these visitors actually become real customers.
-Therefore, in this article I will show you how to effectively increase the turnover of your online shop with conversion optimization.
+Rather, it is interesting - and also economically relevant - to know how many of these visitors actually become real customers.
+That's why I'll show you in this post how you can effectively increase the sales of your online shop with conversion optimization.

 Conversion optimization explained simply:

-Conversion Rate Optimization (CRO) - or Conversion Optimization - is concerned with increasing the so-called conversion rate.
-This is the percentage of visitors to a website who carry out a previously defined action.
+Conversion rate optimization (CRO) - or also conversion optimization - deals with increasing the so-called conversion rate.
+This is the percentage of visitors to a website who perform a previously defined action.

-Conversion optimization is not a project, but a process: Just as successful companies work to continuously improve their products and services, they also work to optimize their conversion rate.
+Conversion optimization is not a project, it's a process: just as successful companies work to constantly improve their products and services, they also work to optimize their conversion rate.

-Your competitors also use conversion optimization as a permanent, strategic optimization process.
-Once improvements have been achieved, they are lost over time.
-Therefore it is of high importance to implement Conversion Optimization as a sustainable and long-term process in the company.
+This is how your competitors also practice conversion optimization as a permanent, strategic optimization process.
+Once improvements have been achieved, they are lost again over time.
+Therefore, it is very important to implement conversion optimization as a sustainable and long-term process in the company.

-The discipline is naturally data-based: So a recommendation that worked for one site doesn't necessarily work for all the otherssites .
+By its very nature, the discipline is data-based: A recommendation that worked for one site does not necessarily work for all other sites .

-However, a catalogue of proven and scientifically supported methods can be derived from the experiences of various experiments.
-Some of these methods and best practices are presented in this article.
+However, a catalogue of proven and scientifically supported methods can be derived from the experience of various experiments.
+I would like to present a few of these methods and best practices in this article.

 7 tips for conversion optimization

-Before we go into detail, I would like to mention one important aspect, which in a way is a basic requirement and on which the rest is built: About 95% of all purchase decisions are known to be made unconsciously.
-This means that it's not only the first impression that counts, but also the overall impression that a visitor site has of it.
+Before we go into detail, I would like to talk about an important aspect that is, in a way, a basic prerequisite and on which the rest builds: About 95 percent of all purchasing decisions are known to be made unconsciously.
+This means that it is primarily not only the first impression that counts, but rather the overall impression that a visitor has of the site .

 Factors such as error-free operation and fast loading times play a major role here.
 If these are not given, a solid basis on which to optimize and build is missing.
 In the following you will find a few approaches that will give you an insight into where and how you can optimize your website :